jarensaa/termin8_frontend-1/README.md

 npm start
 ```

 The real front-end and a mock back-end is now running.
-Open another terminal, make a new branch from dev, and get to codeing! :)